Privacy Notice for Candidates

 - Data Retention

-We will retain your information for a period of 6 months after we have communicated to you our decision about whether to appoint you to the role.
+We will retain your information for a period of 6 months after we have communicated to you our decision not to appoint you to the role.
 We retain your information for that period so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way.
 After this period, we will securely destroy your information in accordance with our data retention policy.

 If we wish to retain your information on file, on the basis that a further opportunity may arise in future and we may wish to consider you for that, we will write to you separately, seeking your explicit consent to retain your information for a fixed period on that basis.